stefcenti2022/PyBer_Analysis/README.md

 Above, we can see that rural cities collected almost 7% of the total fares during this period.
 Suburban cities collected approximately 31% and urban ones 63% of all the fares.
 This is very similar to both the difference in number of drivers and rides, however, urban areas only collected approximately 2 times the amount of fares than suburban cities where the number of drivers was close to 5 times greater.

-This implies that the cost per ride in urban areas is less than the suburbs which was observed in the bubble chart above as well.
-Possibly, the fares in urban areas are too low for the number of rides and this may be something to consider for the future. ***

 ### Average Fare per Ride

 The following table shows the breakdown of average fares of a ride in each type of city: